Living Far, Loving Deeply

 And then, just like that, it’s time to go again.

-The airports are always the worst.
+Airports are always the worst.

 Your heart breaks in the same shape every time.

-And life goes on back in South Africa.
+And life goes on in South Africa.

 Without you.

 New restaurants open.
-Babies are born.

-People move, retire, and get married.
+People move, retire, fall in love, and get married.

 The world turns, with or without you in it.